PRESCRIPTION DRUG PLANS (PART D)

 It is important to compare plans and select a plan that includes a formulary that has all of your drugs listed.
-This is when consulting with a broker could be beneficial.
-They can help you select a plan that compares premiums, and verifies that your drugs are listed on the plan's formulary.
+This is when consulting with an agent could be beneficial.
+They can help you select a plan that compares premiums, and verifies that your drugs are listed on the plan’s formulary.

 You can get prescription coverage one of two ways: select a stand-alone Part D plan, or select a Medicare Advantage plan that includes prescription coverage.
 Everyone who has Medicare is eligible for prescription coverage.

 You can enroll in a Part D plan when you are first eligible for Medicare (3 months before you turn 65 and 3 months after you turn 65).